armbrustlab/MarPRISM/README.md

 #substitute exampleDataset.csv in MarPRISM.ipynb for one of the above datasets
 conda deactivate
 ```
-*Output:**
+#### Datasets:
    - `exampleDataset_trophicPredictions.csv` which contains the trophic predictions for each taxonomic bin and sample pair that have ≥70% eukaryote core transcribed genes expressed.

-Then we retained only trophic predictions for transcript bins identified as protists and at the species level.
+Then we **retained only trophic predictions for transcript bins identified as protists and at the species level**.

-Exclude predictions split between phototrophy and heterotrophy:
+We **excluded predictions split between phototrophy and heterotrophy**:
-   - For non-diel samples, we excluded instances where >25% of trophic predictions across replicates for one species bin fell into phototrophy and heterotrophy categories.
+   - For non-diel samples, exclude instances where >25% of trophic predictions across replicates for one species bin were in both phototrophy and heterotrophy.
-   - For diel samples, we excluded instances where >25% of trophic predictions across samples and timepoints in a day for one species bin fell into phototrophy and heterotrophy             categories.
+   - For diel samples, exclude instances where >25% of trophic predictions across samples and timepoints in a day for one species bin were in both phototrophy and heterotrophy.

 ## **How we ran feature selection**